 The decision to end a marriage may be emotionally difficult, and the process can be complicated and contentious.
-If you wish to end your marriage, or if you were served with divorce papers, you should retain a capable attorney to help you protect your interests.
-Felicia A. Bunbury at the FAB Law Firm is a seasoned Orlando divorce lawyer who is adept at helping Florida residents navigate the challenges of dissolving a marriage.
-Attorney Bunbury represents spouses in divorce actions in many areas of Florida.Requirements for Obtaining a Divorce in Florida
+If you wish to end your marriage, or if you were served with divorce papers, you should retain a capable Orlando divorce lawyer to help you protect your interests.
+Felicia A. Bunbury at the FAB Law Firm is a seasoned Orlando divorce lawyer who is adept at helping Florida residents navigate the challenges of dissolving a marriage and all family law matters.
+Attorney Bunbury represents spouses in divorce actions in many areas of Florida.Requirements for Obtaining a Divorce in Orlando, Florida

 A party who wishes to obtain a divorce in Florida must first meet the residency requirements.
 In other words, either the party or the party’s spouse must have resided in Florida for at least six months before filing a petition for divorce.
 The divorce petition must allege either that the marriage is irreparably broken or that one of the spouses has been ruled to be mentally incapacitated, and the incapacitation has lasted for at least three years.
 After the petition is filed, it must be served on the responding spouse.